gvwilson/thirdbit/src/fiction/iffy/index.md

 *Wireframes swam in the darkness.
 Three-dimensional graphs of torsion and strain clung to them like barnacles to a hull.
 There—that was Doctor Johel's G-80,
-except now Iffy could see how the flashes of light had triggered a feedback loop in its visual processors that had left it vulnerable to a hostile upload.
+except now Iffy could see how flashes of light had triggered a feedback loop in its visual processors that had left it vulnerable to a hostile upload.
 She should tell someone,